RQ

 Most home insurance policies cover burst pipes under escape of water:

-Important: Insurers may reduce or reject claims if you failed to take reasonable precautions — such as leaving the heating off during a cold snap while away, or not insulating pipes in the loft.
+Important: Insurers may reduce or reject claims if you failed to take reasonable precautions - Citizens Advice has guidance on insurance disputes.
+Common reasons include leaving the heating off during a cold snap while away, or not insulating pipes in the loft.

 Frozen Pipes: Prevention